rohe/oictest/doc/howto.rst

 To be able to *fake* the user the test tool has some extra features.

-Basically the user interaction boils down to two things; either entering information on a form and then submitting the form or clicking on a link.
+Basically the user interaction boils down to two things; either entering information in a form and then submitting the form or clicking on a link.

 The tool has to be taught how to do this and what is used is something called interactions.